open-component-model/ocm-website/content/docs/overview/overview.md

   </div>
 </div>

-**OCM - Your practical approach to the future of software delivery**

 &nbsp;&nbsp;&nbsp;&nbsp;

 ## Why use OCM?

-- OCM components are the Digital Twin of your deployments, intended to be the single source of truth.
+- OCM components represent the Digital Twin of your deployments, intended to be the single source of truth.
 - OCM component identities are unique and immutable.
 - Access to the artifacts can be exchanged, e.g. OCM identity stays the same after transporting the OCM component from registry A to registry B.
 - Decouple CI from CD.
 Let agile teams decide to use their own tool set and the central compliance and Ops teams another.
 The contract between them is OCM.